PBHA's Summer Urban Program is a network of 12 community-based summer programs across Boston and Cambridge.

+Interested in working with older youth?
 Leaders!
 Directors run SUP’s teen initiative, offering support and leadership development to SUP’s teen employees.
 Learn more about directing Leaders!

 Senior counselors manage a classroom of 10 children throughout the summer, implementing a self-designed academic curriculum, supervising field trips and community service projects, and supporting the operations of their camp.
 Learn more about working as a senior counselor.

 In addition to its college-age staff, SUP employs 90 high school students as junior counselors.
 Teens partner with a senior counselor to co-teach a class and participate in leadership workshops throughout the summer.
 The majority of our junior counselors once attended the same camp in which they work, and nearly all have grown up in the neighborhoods served by their camp.
 Learn more about working as a junior counselor.